Chuck Seelbach: Personal life

 For over thirty-nine years, Seelbach was a European and American History teacher at his high school alma mater, University School, a preparatory school for boys in Hunting Valley, Ohio, a suburb of Cleveland.
 He retired from University School in May 2014 as one of the longest tenured educators in the School's history.

-Seelbach is the father of Charles "Cory" Seelbach and Broadway actor Michael Seelbach.
+Seelbach was the father of Charles "Cory" Seelbach and Broadway actor Michael Seelbach.
+Chuck Seelbach died on March 22, 2024, just two days after his 76th birthday.